-Editor’s Note: Andrew shares insights on chatbot technology for customer service and benefits bots can bring.
+Editor’s Note: Anastasia shares insights on chatbot technology for customer service and benefits bots can bring.
 If you’re looking to improve your customer service with a bot, ScienceSoft offers CRM-based chatbot development as a part of our Dynamics 365 and Salesforce services, as well as custom chatbot development.

 Chatbots are popular across multiple domains, including banking, real estate, travel, education, healthcare, retail and more.
 Nowadays, it’s hard to imagine an online interaction without a chatbot involved in some capacity.
 To translate this statement into figures, the chatbot market is currently valued at $17.17 billion and is projected to reach $102.29 billion by 2025.
 ScienceSoft’s experience proves this popularity too, as we’ve done chatbot projects for various purposes, for example, a vacation bot for an intranet.
 So, let’s focus on what makes a good chatbot, and how you can use one to aid your customer service.